ahlstromcj/seq66/README.md

         *   More work on set-handling.
         *   Fixed panic-button disabling Launchpad display output.
-However, if pressed before exit, the lights remain on and there is a slit delay in exiting the session.
+However, if pressed before exit, the lights remain on and there is a slit delay in exiting the session (in ALSA; works fine in JACK).
     *   Version 0.96.0:
         *   Adding code to control the visibility of the main window; added a "Visibility" MIDI control option, and support for the